linkerd/linkerd/README.md

 [![Slack Status][slack-badge]][slack]
 [![Docker Pulls][docker-badge]][docker]

-:balloon: Welcome to linkerd! :wave:
+:balloon: Welcome to Linkerd! :wave:

-linkerd is a transparent *service mesh*, designed to make modern applications safe and sane by transparently adding service discovery, load balancing, failure handling, instrumentation, and routing to all inter-service communication.
+Linkerd is a transparent *service mesh*, designed to make modern applications safe and sane by transparently adding service discovery, load balancing, failure handling, instrumentation, and routing to all inter-service communication.

-linkerd (pronouned "linker-DEE") acts as a transparent HTTP/gRPC/thrift/etc proxy, and can usually be dropped into existing applications with a minimum of configuration, regardless of what language they're written in.
+Linkerd (pronouned "linker-DEE") acts as a transparent HTTP/gRPC/thrift/etc proxy, and can usually be dropped into existing applications with a minimum of configuration, regardless of what language they're written in.
 It works with many common protocols and service discovery backends, including scheduled environments like Mesos and Kubernetes.

-linkerd is built on top of [Netty][netty] and [Finagle][finagle], a production-tested RPC framework used by high-traffic companies like Twitter, Pinterest, Tumblr, PagerDuty, and others.
+Linkerd is built on top of [Netty][netty] and [Finagle][finagle], a production-tested RPC framework used by high-traffic companies like Twitter, Pinterest, Tumblr, PagerDuty, and others.

-linkerd is hosted by the Cloud Native Computing Foundation ([CNCF][cncf]).
+Linkerd is hosted by the Cloud Native Computing Foundation ([CNCF][cncf]).

 ## Want to try it? ##

-We distribute binaries which you can download from the [linkerd releases page][releases].
-We also publish docker images for each release, which you can find on [docker hub][docker].
+We distribute binaries which you can download from the [Linkerd releases page][releases].
+We also publish Docker images for each release, which you can find on [Docker Hub][docker].

-For instructions on how to configure and run linkerd, see the [user documentation on linkerd.io](https://linkerd.io).
+For instructions on how to configure and run Linkerd, see the [user documentation on linkerd.io](https://linkerd.io).

 ## Working in this repo ##